cron

 Some servers also have case locks.
 These locks can do different things according to the designs of the system vendor and construction.
 Many systems are designed to self-disable if attempts are made to open the system without unlocking.
 Others have device covers that do not let you plug in or unplug keyboards or mice.
 While locks are sometimes a useful feature, they are lower quality and easily defeated by attackers with ill intent.

-This section describes only basic methods to secure the boot process.
+This section describes basic methods to secure the boot process.
 To find out about more advanced boot protection using UEFI and the secure boot feature, see Book “Reference”, Chapter 14 “UEFI (Unified Extensible Firmware Interface)”, Section 14.1 “Secure boot”.

 The BIOS (Basic Input/Output System) or its successor UEFI (Unified Extensible Firmware Interface) is the lowest level of software/firmware on PC class systems.
 Other hardware types (POWER, IBM Z) that run Linux have low-level firmware that performs similar functions as the PC BIOS.
 When this document references the BIOS, it means BIOS and/or UEFI.
 The BIOS dictates system configuration, puts the system into a well defined state and provides routines for accessing low-level hardware.
 The BIOS executes the configured Linux boot loader (like GRUB 2) to boot the host.

 Most BIOS implementations can be configured to prevent unauthorized users from manipulating system and boot settings.
 This is typically done by setting a BIOS administrator or boot password.
-The administrator password only needs to be entered for changing the system configuration but the boot password is required during every normal boot.
+The administrator password needs to be entered for changing the system configuration but the boot password is required during every normal boot.
 For most use cases, it is enough to set an administrator password and restrict booting to the built-in hard disk.
 This way an attacker is not able to simply boot a Linux live CD or flash drive, for example.
 Although this does not provide a high level of security (a BIOS can be reset, removed or modified—assuming case access), it can be another deterrent.

 Many BIOS firmware implementations have other security-related settings.
 Check with the system vendor, the system documentation, or examine the BIOS during a system boot to find out more.